mudecharannaik/fifa-rules-3d/README.md

+# This is the link of website : https://fifa-rules-3d.vercel.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.